New York’s vaccine czar called county officials to gauge their loyalty to Cuomo amid sexual harassment investigation

 He said vaccines are distributed in the state based on the number of eligible residents and a county’s administration rate.

 “It’s not based on favoritism, politics or anything else,” he wrote.
-He also said he took offense at the fact that his “accuser” was speaking anonymously.
+He also said he took offense at the fact that his “accuser” was speaking on the condition of anonymity.

 Several Republican county executives reached by The Post said they had not received such calls from Schwartz.
-Longtime Cuomo critic, Rensselaer County executive Steve McLaughlin, quipped, “He didn’t call me because he knew I would never say something nice about [Cuomo].”
+Longtime Cuomo critic, Rensselaer County Executive Steve McLaughlin, quipped, “He didn’t call me because he knew I would never say something nice about” Cuomo.

 Michael Scherer and Alice Crites contributed to this report.